Skip to main content

 Pre-requisite

-At first, to enable drill-through in your embedded dashboard, add the drillthroughs value to the payload (alongside with other settings like permissions or filters).
+To enable drill-through in your embedded dashboard, add the drillthroughs value to the payload (alongside other settings like permissions or filters).

 payload = {